 Patients with chronic bradycardia complain of decreasing strength and endurance, poor concentration, temporary disorientation and dizziness.
 Dizziness, the feeling of being near a blackout and even fainting (syncope) may occur suddenly.

-The physician makes a diagnosis on the basis of the patient´s symptoms, the findings of a physical exam and the results of an electrocardiogram (ECG or EKG) (link to heart rhythm disorders).
+The physician makes a diagnosis on the basis of the patient´s symptoms, the findings of a physical exam and the results of an electrocardiogram (ECG or EKG) (Cardiac Arrhythmia).
 The ECG measures the heart’s activity and is used to diagnose episodes of bradycardia.
 In case of doubt or if the safety of the patient requires it, long-term monitoring of the heart’s activity may be indicated.
 If the findings of a long-term ECG (Holter monitoring) aren´t sufficient, the implant of a subcutaneous cardiac monitor (e.g., BioMonitor 2) may be useful to monitor the heart over a longer period of time.
 The procedure to implant this small device is ambulatory and very short.
 BioMonitor 2 enables continuous remote monitoring of the heart’s activity.
 The physician is able to detect whether the patient suffers from an arrhythmia and to identify causes for as yet undiagnosable fainting (syncope).

 Click here to learn more about therapy options for bradycardia .